jackson-nestelroad/battler/fxlang.md

 - The `Hit`, `DamagingHit`, and `AfterMoveSecondaryEffects` events set the `$target` (Mon), `$move` (active move), and `$source` (Mon) variables.
 These events run under the context of an active move towards a target.
 - The `MoveFailed`, `ModifyDamage`, and `UseMove` events set the `$user` (Mon) and `$move` (active move) variables.
 These events run under the context of an active move towards a user.

 You can find all event definitions, including their context variable flags, in the [code](./battler/src/effect/fxlang/effect.rs).
-Choosing the correct event will be discussed later in the event section.

 It's important to remember the context under which a program is evaluating, as it determines which variables are directly available when the program starts.